AI/TLDR

 Overview

-GPT-5.6 Terra is the balanced mid-tier model in OpenAI's GPT-5.6 series, announced on June 26, 2026 alongside the flagship Sol and the smaller Luna.
+GPT-5.6 Terra is the balanced mid-tier model in OpenAI's GPT-5.6 series, first shown as a limited preview on June 26, 2026 and publicly released on July 9, 2026 alongside the flagship Sol and the smaller Luna.
 OpenAI positions Terra as a production workhorse aimed at everyday business tasks such as customer support, document analysis, and high-volume application work.

 LicenseProprietary